Surviving in the wilderness requires strategy, creativity and art of using natural resources.

-In the wild you have to make due with what you can find around you.
+You definitely have to make do of what you can find around you.

 Before this weekend’s camping trip, I was in my local outdoors store looking for a decent slingshot, but none were available.